 Expert Tips for Success

 Blueberry syrup is incredibly versatile.
 You can drizzle it over pancakes, waffles, French toast, and ice cream.
-It also works well as a topping for yogurt, oatmeal, and even in cocktails for a fruity twist.
+It also works well as a topping for yogurt, oatmeal, and cocktails.

 Yes, you can freeze homemade blueberry syrup.
 Store it in a freezer-safe container, leaving some space at the top for expansion.
 It will keep well for up to three months.
 Thaw it in the refrigerator before use.